AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - Added support for BGP MD5 authentication.

 **Preview Features in Release 6.6**

-Aviatrix releases features in preview mode to offer you the opportunity to experiment with concepts and features that may develop into official product offerings.
-Your valuable feedback helps shape and improve the experience for everyone.

-- Features in preview mode are fully tested and safe for deployment in production environments.
-- Preview mode feature options, performance, and scaling capabilities may be limited compared to the final feature.
-- Aviatrix does not charge for using features in preview mode.
-You could be charged if the preview feature is promoted to an officially supported feature.
-If a feature in preview mode is promoted to an officially supported product it is announced in the product release notes.
-- Preview mode features are clearly marked in the UI.

-**Preview - Azure Subnet-Level Inspection**

 - Azure Subnet-Level Inspection enables inspection by Aviatrix Transit FireNet solution for traffic flowing between subnets within a VNet or in different VNets.
 For more information, refer to `Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to Aviatrix Transit FireNet and NGFW <https://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html>`_.